 This forecasting method is better still and is very popular because of its simplicity.
 However, it does have a weakness: it ignores the age of the opportunity.
 If two opportunities have booked a sales demo, but one is three weeks old and the other is three months old, are they really equally likely to close?

-4. Using a custom forecast model with lead scoring and multiple variables.
+6. Using a custom forecast model with lead scoring and multiple variables

 This forecasting method relies on a combination of all of the above.
+It has some similarities to the pipeline forecasting method, but it has greater depth and complexity.
 Usually, you’d need an analytics tool or advanced CRM reports set up to help create these forecasts.
+You also need extremely good data in the first place, so you’re relying on your reps to enter a lot of accurate information.

 If you have those resources, this method of sales forecasting can be most accurate.
 Also, you can take into account the age of an opportunity, its current stage in the sales process, the characteristics of the prospect that make them more likely to purchase, and more.